To register and practise as specialists in Australia, overseas trained physicians and paediatricians (OTPs) must apply for the specialist assessment.

 You can register with the MBA in a limited scope of practice if you can demonstrate a high level of sub-specialist skill within your limited scope without substantially comparable skill across the full scope of the specialty.

 To demonstrate a high level of sub-specialist skill, you’ll need to have:

 - skills comparable to an Australian-trained subspecialist practicing in one sub-specialty

 - substantial experience as a sub-specialist in your country of training

 You must limit your practice to that scope.
 You do not have to work under supervision.
 The registration status of all practitioners is public on the Register of practitioners.

 Note: Registration in a limited scope of practice is not the same as limited registration for OTPs without general registration.

 Review date: 2021

-These guidelines were developed in line with the Medical Board of Australia’s (MBA) 'Good practice guidelines for the specialist international medical graduate assessment process' and from 1 January 2021, Standards: Specialist medical college assessment of specialist international medical graduates (PDF).
+These guidelines were developed in line with the Medical Board of Australia’s (MBA) Standards: Specialist medical college assessment of specialist international medical graduates (PDF).

 We undertake the specialist assessment process on behalf of the MBA, following their guiding principles of fairness, transparency, efficiency, effectiveness and accountability.
 We can amend these guidelines at any time.
 Amendments will comply with applicable law and RACP policies, guidelines and related documents.